FireflyRenderEngine/GPUPathTracer/README_CudaGLInterop.md

 ### What do we need to make interop happen?
 And how do we tie all these aforementioned concepts together?

-We create 2 framebuffers, 2 renderbuffers, 2 `cudaArray`s and 2 `cudaGraphicsResource`s to begin with.
-The size of these 2d buffers match the width and height of our window to be displayed:
+We start by creating 2 framebuffers and 2 renderbuffers:

 ```cpp
 // allocate arrays